ManavLohabade/ManavLohabade/README.md

 - 🌱 I’m currently learning **Solidity**

-- 🌱 I'm passionate about web development and contributing to open-source projects.
+- 🐱‍👤 My passion lies in the exciting worlds of Web3 and Web2 technologies and contributing to open-source projects.

 - 💬 Ask me about **JavaScript, React , MongoDB**